Toy breed

 A small gain is a large percentage of body weight, so adult portions must stay measured.

-Tiny dogs need exact routines.
+Tiny dogs need exact routines, not guesswork.

 Signs Your Chihuahua Is Growing Well